The Metronome, used wisely, can be a valuable tool for discovering and solving a problem with rhythm or technique, but…

 Point #2.
 At extremely slow tempos, it is extremely difficult to anticipate when the next pulse will arrive because the metronome provides no rhythmic cues in-between the pulses.
 COUNTING THE METER OUT LOUD (for example: 1 & 2 & 3 & 4 &…) along with the metronome solves this problem.

+Point #4.
+When studying-practicing one hand at a time, try clapping time in your lap with your non-playing hand.

 Point #5.
-When studying-practicing one hand at a time, also try “How to Study-Practice: The Drummer’s Trick“.

-Point #6.
+Don’t get “metronome-happy”.
+For some kinds of music, there is such a thing as playing too straight!
 While it is okay to play with the metronome in order to diagnose and solve a problem, the metronome and counting are just training wheels that should be abandoned as soon as you understand what you are playing and start to work on developing your interpretation.

-Point #9.
+Point #7.
 Always record yourself and listen to the playback immediately.
-This is the best way to know if your musical intentions were met… and if what you think you heard and felt while you were playing is actually what happened. (learn more… How to Study-Practice: Feedback)
+This is the best way to know if your musical intentions were met… and if what you think you heard and felt while you were playing is actually what happened.

 In summary, the metronome, used appropriately, can be a valuable teacher, but do not let it become a tyrant.
 Use it as needed to diagnose a blind spot with rhythm or to solve a technical problem, but do not become a slave to the ticker.
 The reason to be able to play accurately in time is so that you can go beyond robotic precision to play musically and artistically!